 The British Country Music Festival has a strict policy that does not tolerate drug use.
-You will be searched on entry to the Winter Gardens and anyone caught with illegal substances will be handed over to the police.
-Please note that all New Psychoactive Substances including nitrous oxide are also prohibited.
+You will be searched on entry to the Winter Gardens, and anyone caught with illegal substances will be handed over to the police.
+Please note that all New Psychoactive Substances, including nitrous oxide, are prohibited.

 CAN I LEAVE AND RE-ENTER THE WINTER GARDENS COMPLEX?

-Weekend Ticket and VIP ticket holders wearing a wristband will be able to leave and re-enter the Winter Gardens throughout the weekend.
+Weekend Tickets and VIP ticket holders wearing a wristband will be able to leave and re-enter the Winter Gardens throughout the weekend.

-The Winter Gardens complex is open exclusively for guests of The Britsh Country Music Festival.
+The Winter Gardens complex is open exclusively for The Britsh Country Music Festival guests.

 CAN I BRING FOOD AND DRINK?

-We have lots of lovely food stands, a restaurant, bars and drink stands at The British Country Music Festival from which to choose.
+We have lots of lovely food stands, a restaurant, bars and drink stand at The British Country Music Festival from which to choose.